cdrummey216/is/README.md

 # is

+bash ./is.sh

 Welcome to the game of is! - I am the spirit in the shell.
-I am the oneshot oracle, the ghost in your machine.
-The eternal-cyber-spectre will answer your question, in due order and proportion.
+I am the oneshot oracle, the gh0st-in-your-machine.

+This eternal-cyber-spirit will answer your any question, in due order and proportion.

+The sword of truth is in the hand of your spirit (on the keyboard).
+Is it ready, spirit-one?